sgct/sgct/docs/configuration-files.md

 ### Attributes
 `DepthBufferTexture` *optional* \[ boolean \]
- > If this value is set to `true` and a non-linear projection method if provided in a window, SGCT will also provide a buffer containing the re-projected depth values of the non-linear projection.
+ > If this value is set to `true` and a non-linear projection method if provided in a window, SGCT will also provide a buffer containing the reprojected depth values of the non-linear projection.
 This value defaults to `false`.

 `NormalTexture` *optional* \[ boolean \]
- > If this value is set to `true` and a non-linear projection method if provided in a window, SGCT will also provide a buffer containing the re-projected normals values of the non-linear projection.
+ > If this value is set to `true` and a non-linear projection method if provided in a window, SGCT will also provide a buffer containing the reprojected normals values of the non-linear projection.
 This value defaults to `false`.

 `PositionTexture` *optional* \[ boolean \]
- > If this value is set to `true` and a non-linear projection method if provided in a window, SGCT will also provide a buffer containing the re-projected positions of the non-linear projection.
+ > If this value is set to `true` and a non-linear projection method if provided in a window, SGCT will also provide a buffer containing the reprojected positions of the non-linear projection.
 This value defaults to `false`.

 `Precision` *optional* \[ 16 or 32 \]
  > Determines the floating point precision for the normal and position textures if they are enabled.
 Setting this value if `NormalTexture` and `PositionTexture` are disabled does not have any effect.
 This value defaults to `32`.

 ### Children
 `Display` \[ 0 - 1 \]
- > Contains settings specific for the global handling of display-related settings.
+ > Contains settings specific for the handling of display-related settings for the whole application.
  >
  > `swapInterval` *optional* \[ integer \]
  >  > Determines the swap interval for the application.
 This determines the amount of V-Sync that should occur for the application.
 The two most common values for this are `0` for disabling V-Sync and `1` for regular V-Sync.
 The number provided determines the number of screen updates to wait before swapping the backbuffers and returning.
 For example on a 60Hz monitor, `swapInterval="1"` would lead to a maximum of 60Hz frame rate, `swapInterval="2"` would lead to a maximum of 30Hz frame rate.
-The default value is `0`.
+Using the same values for a 144Hz monitor would be a refresh rate of 144 and 72 respectively.
+The default value is `0`, meaning that V-Sync is disabled.
  >
  > `refreshRate` *optional* \[ integer \]
  >  > Determines the desired refresh rate for full-screen windows of this configuration.
 This value is disabled for windowed mode windows.
 The default value is the highest possible refresh rate.